krsoninikhil/phil-opp-rust-os/notes.md

 - To support text formating later on, refactor code for writing to VGA buffer in a separate module with a safe interface to write and hiding all unsafe operations.
+- To make buffer writes `volatile`, add `volatile` crate as dependency and use that instead of directly writing.
+- To use Rust built-in formatting macros (`write`, `writeln!`), implement `write_str` method of `core::fmt::Write` trait in our writer object.
+- Adding newline in buffer can be done by shifting all values by 1 row and fill last row with whitespaces.
+- To make our writer object available globally, add `lazy_static` as dependency specifying aobut `no_std` and make writer static using it.
+- To make `writer` writable, add `spin` crate as dependency and use spinlock to make it mutable as mutable static are unsafe and discouraged.
+- Implement `_print` function to write using `Writer` object and use that to implement `print!` macro and then `println!`.
+- Now `println!` can be used directly in `_start`.

 [0]: https://en.wikipedia.org/wiki/Power-on_self-test
 [1]: https://wiki.osdev.org/Multiboot